Sai-nikhil2k5/Mystic-Maize/README.md

-The game which imporove the left brain and right brain co-ordination.
+The game which improve the left brain and right brain co-ordination.